Managing a redundancy process is difficult for any business.

-It’s not uncommon for employees to begin bringing up a number of issues that they’ve never previously mentioned, and there are times when you’ll find yourself having to deal with a grievance raised by an employee as a counter to your redundancy proposal.
+It’s not uncommon for employees to begin bringing up a number of issues that they’ve never previously mentioned.
+There are times when you’ll find yourself dealing with a grievance raised by an employee in response to your redundancy proposal.

-People at risk of redundancy may also begin to suggest impractical or unrealistic changes to their roles in an effort to avoid redundancy, or may even offer well-intentioned advice on how the company could avoid redundancies altogether.
+People at risk of redundancy may also begin to suggest impractical or unrealistic changes to their roles in an effort to avoid redundancy.
+They may even offer well-intentioned advice on how the company could avoid redundancies altogether.

-Managing the redundancy process on top of all of your regular day-to-day tasks can be a lot to handle, and it’s all too easy to get frustrated with the process and begin cutting corners in an effort to try and speed things up.
+Managing the redundancy process on top of all of your regular day-to-day tasks can be a lot to handle.
+It’s easy to get frustrated with the process and begin cutting corners in an effort to speed things up.

-Unfortunately, this is often when mistakes happen, so it’s important to try to keep your cool and remember that taking a few extra hours now will save you many more in the future if it helps you to avoid an employment tribunal!
+Unfortunately, this is often when mistakes happen.
+It’s important to try to keep your cool and remember that taking a few extra hours now will save you many more in the future if it helps you to avoid an employment tribunal.

 4. Trust The Process